 During this period, review your records and collect data related to any account/item that may be dormant and subject to reporting.

-If you find accounts/items subject to reporting:
+If you have an account/item subject to reporting:

-• Compile the data in one of our reporting formats so that you may submit it as your final report.
+Compile the data in one of our reporting formats so that you may submit it as your final report.

 If you do not have any items subject to reporting: